-How parents can maximize quality time with their children during a two-hour window every day–a practical, realistic plan
+How parents can maximize quality time with their children during a two-hour window every day–with easy tips covering dinner to bedtime

 By focusing on a two-hour window every evening, you can meet your child’s needs while also meeting your own.
 Readers learn how to: